Eclipse Development Process

 Explanatory comments, guidelines, and checklists - as well as additional requirements added by the EMO per section 3 - are noted in yellow boxes.

-This document has five sections:
+This document has the following sections:

 - Principles outlines the basic principles upon which the development process is based.